Jarn/jarn.mkrelease/README.txt

     Suppress output of setuptools commands.

 ``-l, --list``
-    Print known dist-locations and exit.
+    List known dist-locations and exit.

 ``-h, --help``
     Print the help message and exit.